Genesis 1970–1975

 Genesis 1970–1975 is a box set of five studio albums by Genesis featuring Peter Gabriel.
 It was released on 10 November 2008 in Europe by EMI and on 11 November 2008 in North America by Atlantic/Rhino.
 The 7-CD/6-DVD box set includes newly remixed versions of the albums Trespass, Nursery Cryme, Foxtrot, Selling England by the Pound and The Lamb Lies Down on Broadway.
-The band's 1969 debut album, From Genesis to Revelation, was excluded because of the band losing the rights to it.
+The band's 1969 debut album, From Genesis to Revelation, was excluded due to the rights to the album belonging to Jonathan King.
 The fifth pair of discs includes B-side songs, 3 rare songs from BBC Sessions in 1970 and the never-before-released Genesis Plays Jackson soundtrack.
 Each bonus DVD features audio versions of the albums in 5.1 surround sound, as well as videos from each album's corresponding tour, new interviews, and photo galleries.
 The European version includes CD/SACD Hybrids instead of standard CDs.
 EMI also released a limited edition six disc vinyl box set containing the original albums only on 24 November 2008.

 Genesis 1970–1975 appeared at position seven in the "Top 100 Recommended CD Reviews of All Time" at All About Jazz.
 It has since fallen to position nine.
 In 2010 the box set received a Grammy Award nomination for Best Surround Sound Album.